neilchvz/cairahq-platform/terraform/README.md

 ## Design Decisions

 **GitOps as the change model.** All infrastructure changes flow through Git.
-There is no direct console access to create or modify resources — everything is declared in code, reviewed via pull request, and applied through the pipeline.
+There is no direct console access to create or modify resources: everything is declared in code, reviewed via pull request, and applied through the pipeline.
 This provides a complete audit trail of every change: who made it, what changed, who approved it, and when it was applied.

 **HCP Terraform for remote state and approvals.** State is stored in HCP Terraform rather than locally.
 This mirrors production patterns where state must be accessible to CI/CD pipelines and protected from local machine loss or corruption.
 The manual apply gate in HCP Terraform provides a second approval checkpoint beyond the GitHub PR review.

 **CSV as HRIS simulation.** User data lives in `data/users.csv` rather than hardcoded variables.
-Adding a user means adding a row — no code changes.
+Adding a user means adding a row, no code changes.
 This mirrors how production environments source user data from an HRIS system, keeping the provisioning code generic and the data separate.

 **Okta as the identity source of truth.** All user accounts are created and managed in Okta via Terraform.
-No users are provisioned directly in Google Workspace or any downstream service — that is handled by SCIM after Okta receives the resource.
+No users are provisioned directly in Google Workspace or any downstream service, that is handled by SCIM after Okta receives the resource.

 **Single group for SSO and SCIM.** The `Google Workspace SSO/SCIM` group handles both app access and SCIM provisioning.
-A single group keeps membership management simple in a single-operator environment — one group assignment covers both access and provisioning.
+A single group keeps membership management simple in a single-operator environment: one group assignment covers both access and provisioning.
 In a larger environment these would be separated to allow finer-grained control over who gets provisioned vs who gets SSO access.

 **Admin-set passwords over activation emails.** Users are created as ACTIVE with a temporary password set by Terraform.
 The admin communicates the password directly rather than relying on an activation email.
-This avoids the bootstrapping problem where the activation email is sent to a mailbox that doesn't exist until after provisioning completes — a constraint that exists in any environment where the mailbox is a downstream result of the provisioning event itself.
+This avoids the bootstrapping problem where the activation email is sent to a mailbox that doesn't exist until after provisioning completes, a constraint that exists in any environment where the mailbox is a downstream result of the provisioning event itself.

 **Secrets via environment variables and HCP Terraform workspace variables.** The Okta API token and other sensitive values are never stored in code.
 For local development they are passed as environment variables.
 In the CI/CD pipeline they are injected from HCP Terraform workspace variables.
 No credentials ever touch the codebase.